davidh-cyberark/toolshed/README.md

 To use this solution accelerator, you will need access to an AWS account, CyberArk PAS Vault, and CyberArk Conjur Cloud with sync enabled.

+### Demo Host

+This demo can be run from linux/mac, or from an EC2 linux instance.

 ### For CyberArk PAS Vault

 1. Create a safe for storing the Provider credentials.